Espxrance/CTF-Writeups/HackTheBoo/web/Horror Feeds.md

 def verify_hash(password, passhash):
     return bcrypt.checkpw(password.encode(), passhash.encode())
 ```
-* The server verfies our password using `bcrypt.checkpw` which involves the comparison of the already hashed stored password and the hashed entered password.
+* The server verifies our password using `bcrypt.checkpw` which involves the comparison of the already hashed stored password and the hashed entered password.

 ![image](https://user-images.githubusercontent.com/78451563/198292904-6832a28a-f3c7-4679-9a69-ff4a80d3d3ff.png)